Guilherme-Natan/dotfiles/README.md

 Here are my dotfiles.
 Feel free to take anything you want from here.

+## My Favorite Features

+- `mg`, a custom zsh plugin that creates and reads custom man files.
+For more info, install it manually and run `mg -h`.

 ## Requirements

+- Ruby-kramdown and fzf, for the `mg` plugin
 - Zsh
 - A [Nerd Font](https://www.nerdfonts.com/font-downloads) (such as Hack Nerd Font)